NTLM Relaying – Making the Old New Again

 9

-We then search for a machine that has a WebClient running on the network using nxc’s *webdav* module as shown below, and we can see that the ‘KENNEDY-CA’ machine has it enabled.
-The reason for this is that we can coerce the WebClient service to authenticate back to us over HTTP:
+We then search for a machine that has a WebClient running on the network using nxc’s ‘webdav’ module as shown below, and we can see that the ‘KENNEDY-CA’ machine has it enabled.
+Why are we interested in webdav?
+Well, we can coerce the WebClient service to authenticate back to us over HTTP:

 10